fabian-gubler/fabian-gubler/README.md

 ### 👋 Hi there
-I am a computer science student interested in machine learning and open-source👨‍💻.
-I enjoy tinkering with my Linux operating system and am fascinated by new technologies⚡.
+I am a computer science student interested in machine learning and open-source 👨‍💻.
+I enjoy tinkering with my Linux operating system and am fascinated by new technologies ⚡.

 - 🔭 I’m currently exploring on MLOps, NixOS, Machine Learning Models and Cloud Technologies.
 - 🎶 I enjoy creating electronic music an playing the Piano